joshuaferr1s/mac-setup/README.md

 - Sign in to all accounts
 - Enable iCloud storage sync for desktop and documents
 - Install Office365
-- Setup Brave browser for Miami usage
+- Setup Chrome browser for Miami usage